← All insights

 Why is traditional marketing ineffective for cybersecurity firms?
 Traditional marketing often relies on fear-based messaging (FUD) and feature lists, which enterprise security buyers ignore.
 The market is saturated with identical claims, making it impossible to differentiate on capabilities alone.
 Trust and credibility are the only effective differentiators.

 What is issue-led outreach in cybersecurity marketing?
-Issue-led outreach involves targeting specific accounts based on observable events or contextual challenges (e.g., a recent merger, new compliance regulations) rather than sending generic capability pitches.
+Issue-led outreach involves targeting specific accounts based on observable events or contextual challenges — such as a recent merger, new compliance regulations, or a cloud migration — rather than sending generic capability pitches.
 It demonstrates that the firm understands the prospect’s specific environment before initiating contact.

 How can a new cybersecurity firm build trust without a long track record?
 A new firm must focus on radical transparency and securing an anchor client to provide peer validation.
 Instead of claiming to solve every problem, they should focus on a highly specific niche, clearly state their limitations, and facilitate direct conversations between prospects and their initial successful clients.